Emergence (2021)

 The 2021 Emergence was a professional wrestling event produced by Impact Wrestling.
 It was taped on August 15 and 16, 2021 and aired on Impact Plus on August 20, 2021.
 It was held at Skyway Studios in Nashville, Tennessee.
 It was the second event in the Emergence chronology.

 Nine matches were contested at the event.
 In the main event, Christian Cage defeated Brian Myers to retain the Impact World Championship.
 In other prominent matches, Ace Austin defeated Chris Sabin, Moose, and Sami Callihan in a four-way match to become the number one contender to the Impact World Championship, The Good Brothers (Doc Gallows and Karl Anderson) defeated Rich Swann and Willie Mack, and Violent By Design (Joe Doering and Rhino) to retain the Impact World Tag Team Championship, and Josh Alexander defeated Jake Something to retain the Impact X Division Championship.

-Emergence garnered positive reviews from critics, with much praise being directed to the X Division title match between Jake Something and Josh Alexander.
+The event garnered positive reviews from critics, with much praise being directed to the X Division title match between Jake Something and Josh Alexander.